SunlayGGX/Storm/README.md

 - **Kernel**: To specify the graphic cut should have a depth of one kernel length.
 - **Particle**: To specify the graphic cut should have a depth of one particle radius.

+#### - CustomForceSelect
+- **Pressure**: To specify the final pressure force.
+This flag specifies the force of a particle alone.
+- **Viscosity**: To specify the viscosity force.
+This flag specifies the force of a particle alone.
+- **Drag**: To specify the drag force.
+This flag specifies the force of a particle alone.
+- **Bernouilli**: To specify the bernouilli dynamic Q force.
+This flag specifies the force of a particle alone.
+- **NoStick**: To specify the no-stick force.
+This flag specifies the force of a particle alone.
+- **Coenda**: To specify the coenda effect force.
+This flag specifies the force of a particle alone.
+- **AllPressure**: To specify the final pressure force.
+This flag specifies the sum of all forces from all particles of a system.
+- **AllViscosity**: To specify the viscosity force.
+This flag specifies the sum of all forces from all particles of a system.
+- **AllDrag**: To specify the drag force.
+This flag specifies the sum of all forces from all particles of a system.
+- **AllBernouilli**: To specify the bernouilli dynamic Q force.
+This flag specifies the sum of all forces from all particles of a system.
+- **AllNoStick**: To specify the no-stick force.
+This flag specifies the sum of all forces from all particles of a system.
+- **AllCoenda**: To specify the coenda effect force.
+This flag specifies the sum of all forces from all particles of a system.

 ### Exposed Instance